1. Understand your Inheritance Tax liability

 Inheritance Tax FAQs

-Inheritance Tax, or IHT, is a tax charged on the value of your estate on death.
+Inheritance tax is a tax charged on the value of your estate on death.
 This includes your home, additional properties, savings and investments (including any ISAs), company shares, cars and personal possessions.

 How is Inheritance Tax calculated?